Skip to main content

 Has your attempt to communicate fostered a deeper, more meaningful relationship?
 Did you connect?

-To really connect with people, we need to think beyond our words and also communicate our feelings and attitudes.
-Here are 4 critical components to really connecting successfully:
+To connect with people, we need to think beyond our words and communicate our feelings and attitudes.
+Here are four critical components to really connecting successfully:

 1. Verbal Connection

 Our words have a powerful impact—people respond to the words we use and the tone of our voice.
-People can recognize emotions from the way you speak – from your volume to your timing.
+People can recognize emotions from how you speak – from your volume to your timing.

-The way you deliver your message can either drive people away or draw them in.
-If you want to connect with people verbally, be mindful of your choice of words and the manner by which you deliver them.
+How you deliver your message can either drive people away or draw them in.
+If you want to connect with people verbally, be mindful of your choice of words and the manner in which you deliver them.

 2. Visual Connection

 Before you even open your mouth to speak, people have already formed a visual impression of you.
-How you look, dress, and behave are all factors to how they will accept what you have to say.
+How you look, dress, and behave are all factors in how they will accept your words.

 Give them a visual of someone uninterested, disconnected, or distracted, and you’ll quickly lose that connection.
 What people see us do can far outweigh any words we actually say.

 Pro tip: clear your agenda before entering critical conversations.
-A few moments to breath, relax and image the results you want will make a big difference to what happens next.
+A few moments to breathe, relax and imagine your desired results will make a big difference to what happens next.

 3. Intellectual Connection

 If you want a genuine intellectual connection, “faking it until you make it” doesn’t work.
-Before you can engage on an intellectual level, you’ll need to know your subject and yourself.
+Before engaging intellectually, you’ll need to know your subject and yourself.

 Don’t attempt to pretend you’ve lived a life you haven’t lived.
-Don’t insult the person you are trying to connect with by pretending that their personal experiences can be so easily mimicked.
+Don’t insult the person you are trying to connect with by pretending their personal experiences can be easily mimicked.

 Pro tip: big words don’t make you smarter.
-Often speaking in simple language and using more common words will build more trust and connection.
+Often speaking in simple language and using common words will build trust and connection.

 4. Emotional Connection